Vegan Food in Toronto

 This post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Please see my disclosure.

-Four days in Toronto was in no way enough time to hit up all the vegan spots let alone all the vegan-friendly ones.
+Five days in Toronto was in no way enough time to hit up all the vegan spots let alone all the vegan-friendly ones.
 While I would have loved to gather enough information to make a full guide for you, there was just no way.
 I have one wallet and one stomach despite my best intentions.
 So, instead, you get an incomplete guide to vegan food in Toronto.
-Don’t let that discourage you though – there is still plenty of mouth-watering food packed into this guide to get you through several days in Toronto!
+Don’t let that discourage you though – there is still plenty of mouth-watering food packed into this guide to get you through five days in Toronto or more!

 Looking for vegan food in another part of Canada?
 Edmonton has a great vegan scene.